jasmine/jasmine/.github/CONTRIBUTING.md

 ### Self-testing

 Note that Jasmine tests itself.
 The files in `lib` are loaded first, defining the reference `jasmine`.
-Then the files in `src` are loaded, defining the reference `j$`.
+Then the files in `src` are loaded, defining the reference `jasmineUnderTest`.
 So there are two copies of the code loaded under test.

-The tests should always use `j$` to refer to the objects and functions that are being tested.
+The tests should always use `jasmineUnderTest` to refer to the objects and functions that are being tested.
 But the tests can use functions on `jasmine` as needed. _Be careful how you structure any new test code_.
 Copy the patterns you see in the existing code - this ensures that the code you're testing is not leaking into the `jasmine` reference and vice-versa.

 ### `boot.js`